ghomasHudson/paraphraseDecanlpCorpus/README.md

 ## Annotated data

-`annotated.json` contains paraphrase annotations for each of the examples in the test set.
+`annotated.json` contains paraphrase annotations for each of the examples in the test set with the types of paraphrase phenomena used (See the [paper](https://peerj.com/articles/cs-759) for full details).

 ## Trained T5 checkpoints